BackSicilian Circle Dances

 A1:All gipsy right with opposite.
 Ladies do-si-do right shoulder while men dance around them clockwise to change places.

 A2:Men do-si-do right shoulder while ladies dance around them clockwise to change places.
-Two changes of a circular hey with hands, men finish facing in the opposite direction to their original one (looking at the man from the set behind), while ladies face each other across own set.
+Two changes with hands, men finish facing in the opposite direction to their original one (looking at the man from the set behind), while ladies face each other across own set.

 B1:Interlocking reels of four: All go right shoulder round the one you are facing (same sex), pass partner by the left shoulder, go right shoulder round the next (same sex — ladies with the lady from the set behind, men with the man in your own set), meet your partner.